omoshee/aima-exercises/README.md

 ---

 ## 💡 Inspiration:
-Wave Executor was inspired by a desire to create a lightweight, efficient, and fun executor for the ROBLOX community.
+Delta Executor was inspired by a desire to create a lightweight, efficient, and fun executor for the ROBLOX community.
 Thanks for supporting us! 🌊